exaloop/codon/docs/language/llvm.md

   the other arguments, an example being `List.__setitem__()`.

 These are mutually-exclusive annotations.
-Another complementary annotation `@derives` can be used to indicate that the return value of the function captures its arguments.
+Another complementary annotation can be used to indicate that the return value of the function captures its arguments:

+- `@derives`: Return value of the function captures its arguments.

-These annotations are completely optional and do not affect program semantics.
+These annotations are optional and do not affect program semantics.